The 2026 Future City Wisconsin Regional January 17, 2026

 What is the cost?
 We have waived the registration fee, so it is free to register for the regional competition!
 The registration deadline was October 31, 2025.

 Are There Mentor Opportunities?
 We are seeking passionate mentors, engineers, STEM professionals, and educators to guide students through this exciting, project-based competition.
 The mentoring commitment begins at 4+ hours from September through January, during which you will serve as a sounding board for ideas, provide feedback on deliverables, and share your experience to help spark enthusiasm for potential STEM careers among students.
-Most educators for the 2025/26 season have been paired, but if you have an interest in becoming a mentor in the future, connect with Theresa Wolf at twolf@stemforward.org for more information, or complete our Mentor Pairing Form to express interest in being matched with a school.
+Most educators for the 2025/26 season have been paired, but if you are interested in becoming a mentor in the future, connect with Theresa Wolf at twolf@stemforward.org for more information, or complete our Mentor Pairing Form to express interest in being matched with a school.
 Be part of shaping the next generation of innovators!

 STEM Forward extends a special thank you to the Regional Future City Steering Committee: